 It’s a Wrap

 Lead generation shouldn’t be that complicated.
-It’s somewhat complex, but totally doable and the above tips is all you need to get it done right.
+It’s somewhat complex but totally doable and the above tips are all you need to get it done right.

 Need help in getting anything done?